-Steve Greer has practiced over thirty years as a Certified Public Accountant and is a partner in the Bend, Oregon CPA practice of SGA CPAs & Consultants.
-Mr. Greer is licensed as a Certified Public Accountant and Licensed Municipal Auditor in the State of Oregon, having graduated from Portland State University in 1976 with a Bachelor of Science in Business Administration/Accounting.
+Steve Greer has practiced over thirty years as a Certified Public Accountant and is a consultant with the Bend, Oregon CPA practice of SGA Certified Public Accountants & Consultants.
+Mr. Greer is a Certified Public Accountant having graduated from Portland State University in 1976 with a Bachelor of Science in Business Administration/Accounting.
 He is accredited by the American Institute of Certified Public Accountants in business valuation (ABV) and has completed the AICPA’s business valuation certification program.

-Steve has extensive experience in tax, accounting and financial consulting for closely held businesses.
-As part of this practice he consults closely held business owners and their families in business succession and estate planning matters.
-He helps professionals and business owners develop strategies to finance and capitalize their companies, develop purchase or sale strategies, and value business interests, and is frequently called to provide expert testimony in areas of business accounting and valuation.
+Steve has extensive experience in tax and financial consulting for closely held businesses.
+He consults with closely held business owners and their families in business succession and estate planning matters.
+He helps professionals and business owners develop strategies to finance and capitalize their companies, develop purchase or sale strategies, and value business interests.
+He is frequently called upon to provide expert testimony in areas of business accounting and valuation.